-Holders of a doctoral degree in mathematics are expected to have acquired good overall expertise in the subject and deep knowledge in their area of specialisation.
-The latter is demonstrated by the ability to conduct independent research that significantly contributes to the field as outlined above.
+Holders of a doctoral degree in computational mathematics and statistics are expected to have acquired good overall expertise in the subject and deep knowledge in their area of specialisation.
+The latter is demonstrated by the ability to conduct research that significantly contributes to the field, as outlined above.